mohitpai/journey-optimizer.en/help/using/configuration/ip-pools.md

     >[!NOTE]
     >
-    >The subdomain's name must begin with a letter (A-Z) and include only alpha-numeric characters or special characters ( _, ., - ).
+    >The name must begin with a letter (A-Z) and include only alpha-numeric characters or special characters ( _, ., - ).

 1. Select the IP addresses to include in the pool from the drop-down list, then click **[!UICONTROL Submit]**.